 Think twice if: CapTrav’s versatility and backend nature should work well with any travel program, regardless of culture, size, using a TMC or not, but while less invasive than other options, will still need to be approved by internal IT due to its drive by email capture.

-Full disclosure: CapTrav is the only third party software KesselRun Corporate Solutions has chosen to partner with in our sixteen years in operation, the best answer to the malingering leakage question, and one poised to address it in a new decade, that we have seen across all our experience.
+Full disclosure: CapTrav is the only third party software KesselRun Corporate Solutions has chosen to partner with in our twenty years in operation, the best answer to the malingering leakage question, and one poised to address it in a new decade, that we have seen across all our experience.

 In our experience with clients of all sizes across the markets, and with our close ear-to-the-ground relationships within the industries, we have had the chance to work firsthand with nearly every software solution in the corporate travel realm and can address any questions on that front.
 We greatly respect and cheer on all software advances, whether ‘disruptors’ moving corporate travel in new directions or in-house TMC products that keep the longstanding industry giants at the top of the technological game.
 We’ve seen all of products mentioned here be the right fit for one client or another—just not every client.
 As travel programs are customized to the client, so too should be its software solutions, particularly when it comes to driving savings by changing the way your travelers book.